learnables/learn2learn/.github/pull_request_template.md

 - [ ] My modifications are tested.
 - [ ] My modifications are documented.

+#### Optional

-Please copy-paste the output of running `make alltests` below.
+If you make major changes to the core library, please copy-paste the output of running `make alltests` below.

 ~~~shell
 [PASTE HERE]